 I've heard from far too many Central Coast veterans who are delaying the health care that they need and deserve out of frustration and lack of accessibility to local Veterans Affairs (VA) facilities.
-This year, the House passed my amendments to the Veterans Affairs Appropriations Act that provided funding to address challenges Central Coast veterans experience in accessing VA medical centers and local Community Based Outpatient Clinics (CBOCs).
+In 2018, the House passed my amendments to the Veterans Affairs Appropriations Act that provided funding to address challenges Central Coast veterans experience in accessing VA medical centers and local Community Based Outpatient Clinics (CBOCs).
 The amendments allocate $8 million toward improving veteran transportation services and $5 million to upgrade and improve the VA phone system.

 Our veterans are often unfortunately at greater risk of mental illness and substance abuse and local Veterans’ Treatment Courts (VTCs) are instrumental in helping veterans involved in the criminal justice system who suffer from substance use, or co-occurring substance use and mental health disorders.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) fully funded my first grant request, totaling $975,000 to Santa Barbara County to support our VTCs and our veterans.